VIRTUAL TOUR-SCOUTING MUSEUM

 CLICK THE LINK ABOVE to access the 30-minute virtual tour of the Lawrence L. Lee Scouting Museum!
 It contains most of what you need to know to earn the SCOUTING HERITAGE MERIT BADGE, and more!
 This is available to Scouts within DWC, or out-of-Council.

-This video was written and hosted by our Communications Director, Mr. Joe Biedrzycki, and produced with the production expertise of the staff of GRANITE BASE CAMP, Daniel Webster Council’s virtual summer camp program.
-It was first used in the summer of 2020, as part of that program.
+This video was written and hosted by our Communications Director, Mr. Joe Biedrzycki, and produced with the production expertise of the staff of GRANITE BASE CAMP, Daniel Webster Council’s camp program for both Scouts and non-Scouts.
+It was first used in the summer of 2020, as part of that year’s virtual summer program.

 - Get a Blue Card signed by your Scoutmaster.